origindesign/docs/docs/workflow.md

 ````

 ## Making local changes, testing and pushing live
-- From the project root, pull file changes from git, update dependencies with composer and import any potential config updates
+- From the project root, pull file changes from git, install any new dependencies with composer and sync the database with live.
+If there is any issue syncing the live database, within the Pantheon dashboard clone it to dev or test and sync from there
 ````
 git pull
-dcomposer update
+dcomposer install
-ddrush @local cim
+ddrush sql-sync @live @local
 ````
 - Create a branch for your working code
 ````